strling-lang/strling/tooling/index.md

 ## Scripts and tools (alphabetical)

--   `audit_hints.py` — Small interactive helper that runs the Python parser against a pattern and prints instructional hints from `STRlingParseError`.
-Useful when debugging parser errors and improving error messages.
+-   `audit_hints.py` — **Interactive Parser Debugger** for testing STRling parse error messages.
+Runs the Python parser against a pattern and prints the fully formatted `STRlingParseError` with instructional hints.
+This is a **developer-facing utility** for debugging parser errors and improving error message quality — not part of CI.

+    ```bash
+    # Test an invalid pattern to see error hints
+    python3 tooling/audit_hints.py "[a-"
+    python3 tooling/audit_hints.py "(?<name"
+    python3 tooling/audit_hints.py "a{3,1}"   # invalid quantifier range
+    ```

 -   `audit_omega.py` — The unified Final Certification harness.
 Runs the global audit and generates `FINAL_AUDIT_REPORT.md`.

--   `audit_precision.py` — Compares binding test counts against the spec baseline and generates a human-readable precision/coverage report to help triage gaps.
+-   `audit_precision.py` — **Ad-Hoc Analysis (Dormant)** — Compares binding test counts against the spec baseline and generates a human-readable precision/coverage report (`docs/reports/coverage_precision.md`).
+This tool is for **manual developer use only** and is **not part of CI/CD**.
+It requires all binding toolchains to be installed locally; missing toolchains will report errors or timeouts.

+    ```bash
+    # Run locally to check coverage across bindings
+    python3 tooling/audit_precision.py
+    ```

+    **Note:** This tool may report 0 or errors for bindings you don't have installed — that's expected for local development environments.

 -   `check_version_exists.py` — Release helper to detect whether a particular package version already exists on registries (npm, PyPI, crates.io, NuGet, RubyGems, Pub.Dev, LuaRocks).
 Use during release automation to avoid publishing duplicates.